 At any given time, assets must equal liabilities plus owners’ equity.
 An asset is anything the business owns that has monetary value.
 Liabilities are the claims of creditors against the assets of the business.
 So when you create a balance sheet, you must make sure that it balances.
 The way you do this is by increasing or decreasing the liabilities’ side of the sheet so that it equals the assets’ side.
 More specifically, the part of the liabilities’ side that you adjust is the owners’ equity.

 It might sound as if owners’ equity falls under the category of liabilities, but essentially you can think of it as the value that is owed from the business to the owners.
 In other words, you carefully add up the assets on the left side of the balance sheet and then add up all of the liabilities on the right side of the balance sheet and then subtract the liabilities from the assets.
 The net number is the owners’ equity.
 It is, of course, possible that the owners’ equity is negative if the liabilities are greater than the assets.

 What Is a Balance Sheet Used For?

 A balance sheet helps a small business owner quickly get a handle on the financial strength and capabilities of the business.
+Without a balance sheet accounting is impossible.
 Is the business in a position to expand?
 Can the business easily handle the normal financial ebbs and flows of revenues and expenses?
 Or should the business take immediate steps to bolster cash reserves?